In this article, we will understand easy ways to configure backup and restore in windows 10.

-10. Save the settings to proceed backup.
+10. Save the settings to proceed with the backup.
 The backup process will start at this instant and automatic incremental backup will be performed as per our schedule.

-But if you have file history or individual files back up and PC is able to boot from the hard disk, the Backup and Restore feature in Windows 10 helps to recover the files or the entire data depending upon the backup data we have.
+But if you have file history or individual files back up and the PC can boot from the hard disk, the Backup and Restore feature in Windows 10 helps to recover the files or the entire data depending upon the backup data we have.

-Restoring the backup files follow the steps undermentioned.
+Restoring the backup files follows the steps undermentioned.

 2.Select Update & security

-4. Here you can see all your back up details and click Restore my files button.
+4. Here you can see all your backup details and click the Restore my files button.